andytheqaguy/SimpleBooksAPITesting/README.md

-# Simple Book API Testing
+# Simple Books API Testing

 This project is designed to demonstrate how to use RestAssured, Cucumber, Java, and Maven to test an API.